The Best Moka Pot for Authentic Espresso at Home

 How does a Moka Pot Work?

-The Moka Pot is crafted up of three parts.
+The Moka Pot is made up of three parts.
 The bottom part is the boiler.
 Water (preheated if you want a quicker brew) is added to the boiler up to the safety valve.
-Some companies include a water degree mark for convenience.
+Some companies include a water level mark for practicality.

 The second piece, the funnel, is then inserted into the boiler and finely ground coffee is added into the funnel.